artcore-c/AI-Voice-Clone-with-Coqui-XTTS-v2/README.md

 # AI Voice Clone with Coqui XTTS-v2
 Free voice cloning for creators using Coqui XTTS-v2 on Google Colab.
 Clone your voice with just 2-5 minutes of audio for consistent narration.
-Tutorial + working notebook included.
+Complete guide to build your own notebook.
 Non-commercial use only.

 ## Overview